kolkhis/tech-notes/hax/flipper/basics.md

 E.g., left-handed mode, preferred units for measurements, time and date formats...

 Do this by going to **Main Menu -> Settings -> System**.

+## Getting Logs

+### Current Session Logs
+To get qFlipper logs for the current session:
+1. In the qFlipper application, click **LOGS**.
+2. Click **OPEN FULL LOG** and save the opened file to your computer in the `.txt` format.

+### Previous Session Logs
+qFlipper saves logs for 100 last sessions on your computer, ensuring easy access to past issue records.
+To retrieve the qFlipper logs for the previous session:
+1. In the qFlipper application, click **LOGS**.
+2. Right-click the area where the current session logs are shown.
+3. In the opened context menu, click **Browse all logs**.
+4. In the opened folder, select the log file you need, paying close attention to the timestamp indicated in its name.